kubeflow/community/how-to/join_kubeflow_ecosystem.md

-# Application for a Project to Join the Kubeflow Ecosystem
+# How to Become a Kubeflow Subproject

 Please see the [proposals/748-expand-kubeflow-ecosystem.md](Documentation) to better understand the full process for submitting a new project.